sridhar-rg/sridhar-rg/README.md

 ## Hi there 👋

 I'm Sridhar Ranganathan (Sri).
 I am currently the Director of Bioinformatics at Jumpcode Genomics.
-Thanks for visiting my GitHub and feel free to contact me if you have any questions.
-I am currently interested in solving problems in genomics.
-Of late, I have spoiled myself in genome-editing, using CRISPRs in applications outside cells and analysis of NGS datasets.
+Thanks for visiting my GitHub.
+I am currently interested in solving problems in genomics using computational approaches.

+Lately, I have been fascinated by the use of CRISPR enzymes outside of a cell for purposes that do not concern genome-editing. e.g. Can CRISPRs be used to enrich the quality of the data from next-generation sequencing experiments?

 ### Bioinformatics
 - [CRISPR design for Depletion of Abundant Molecules (DNA Sequencing Applications)](#):